-- 71. This Section relates to authorised and registered CECISs, constituted as companies, whose shares are listed and traded on recognised stock exchanges like those of other publicly held companies ("traded CECISs"). - 72.
+- 71. This Section relates to authorised and registered CISs, constituted as companies, whose shares are listed and traded on recognised stock exchanges like those of other publicly held companies, such as investment trusts and exchange traded funds ("traded CISs"). - 72.
 This approach is recognised by IOSCO in its Anti-Money Laundering Guidance for Collective Investment Schemes issued in October 2005, which states: